duckietown/docs-duckiesky_high_school/book/doc-duckiesky_high_school/11-introduction/13-relevance-ethics.md

 There has been consideration of using autonomous systems for militarization.
 This could be for making military based decisions or using these systems to take action on made military decisions.

+Students can watch this video to learn more about Slaughterbots: https://www.youtube.com/watch?v=9CO6M2HsoIA

 <!-- discussion of ITAR, weapons, discussion of stopping war robots; robotics weapons vs chemical weapons; strong regulations? -->